 Disadvantages of Keeping Live Plants in Your Turtle Tank

 - Some live plants require a substrate, which means something on the bottom of the tank for the plants to root in.
-You'll have to vacuum the substrate at least once or twice a week, or else the turtle poop and leftover food can foul the tank and make the turtles sick.
-(Some plants, however, do quite well without a substrate and are able to get what nutrients they need from the water, and other plants simply float on top of the water, even in nature.)
+You'll have to vacuum the substrate at least once or twice a week, or else the turtle poop and leftover food can foul the tank, make the water smelly, and make the turtles sick.
+(Some plants, however, don't need a substrate and are able to get the nutrients they need from the water.
+Other plants simply float on top of the water.)

 - A few plant species are toxic to turtles, so don't use plants unless you know what they are and that they are safe.

-- Turtles sometimes decide to make salad out of a certain plants, which can make a real mess in your tank that you will have to clean up.
+- Turtles sometimes decide to make salad out of plants.
+That will make a real mess in your tank that you will have to clean up.

 - Turtles often dig plants out by the roots for no apparent reason.
 Maybe they're bored.

 Like I said earlier, if you're new to the turtle hobby and have no experience with tending aquatic plants, it's probably better that you concentrate on learning to care for your turtle before adding plants to your habitat.
-But if you feel comfortable enough with turtle care that you're ready to start adding plants even after reading the above, then read on.
+But if you have enough experience with turtle care that you think you're ready to start adding plants, then read on.

 What Kind of Plants Can I Add to my Turtle Tank?